 Any fill material required on site must be sourced from a licensed commercial site suitable/permitted source, quarry or borrow pit.
 Where possible, material from foundation excavations must be used as fill on-site.
-G6 (import materials) used as final layer or wearing course are source from Brewelskloof (ERF 3604, Worcester, Western Cape) registered by Afrimat Aggregates PTY (Ltd) previously known as Prima Klipbrekers PTY (Ltd) under Mineral and Petroleum Development Act, No 28 of 2002.
-No import materials was sourced or delivered on site for the reporting month.
+G6 (import materials) used as final layer or wearing course are source from approved quarry registered under Swartbult Trust IT 4336/96, Zandrivier: permit number 02/2015 and Elandvlei sand mine: permit ML19/96 and when there is a need other import materials will be also sourced from approved quarry at Brewelskloof (ERF 3604, Worcester, Western Cape) registered by Afrimat Aggregates PTY (Ltd) previously known as Prima Klipbrekers PTY (Ltd) under Mineral and Petroleum Development Act, No 28 of 2002.
+2440 m of import materials used for wearing course was sourced from Swartbult Trust IT 4336/96 for the reporting month.